teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 2. **Elements teach balance.** Too much fire?
 Burns out.
 Too much water?
 Floods.
 You learn that all energies are needed in right amounts.

-3. **Elements aren't hierarchical.** Fire isn't "better" than water.
+3. **Elements are equal partners.** Fire and water are equally important.
 They're just different.
 This teaches: all roles matter equally.

 4. **Elements are universal.** Every culture understands fire, water, earth, air.
 It crosses all boundaries - language, religion, politics, age.

-5. **Elements are G-rated!** No dark mysticism, no complicated mythology.
-Just nature everyone experiences.
+5. **Elements are G-rated!** Simple nature everyone experiences - fire warms you, water hydrates you, earth grows food, air fills your lungs.

 Does that explanation help you understand why we chose this system?